traitecoevo/plant/doc/design.md

 some point if it persists in being slow.
 However, we should be able to do that entirely transparently.

-TODO: Crash if eval is called before init.

 ### Numerical integration (quadrature)

-This has ended up being a very simple interface, and I think that I'll use this as a model for the other utilities where possible.
+This has ended up being a very simple interface to GSL routines, and I think that I'll use this as a model for the other utilities where possible.

 ### Root finder